rapPayne/AngularJSLabs/README.md

 node northwindServer.js
 ```

-This will cause Node/Express to return the files under that directory instead of the ones under /app.
+This will cause Node/Express to serve the files under that directory instead of the ones under /app.

 ## To edit your own copy

 If you have [gulp](http://gulpjs.com/), just type `gulp`.
 Gulp will start the server and report the port.
 If not, you can restart the server each time you edit server-side code.

+## What if my company won't allow me to install mongo?
+1. Go get the package from [mongo](https://www.mongodb.com/download-center) anyway.
+1. Install it on any **other** machine.
+1. Find the executables (mongod.exe, mongo.exe, mongoimport.exe, etc.)
+1. Copy them to a directory you do have access to on your secured machine.
+1. Edit the $PATH (or %PATH%) to include this folder.
+You may need to reboot.
+1. Test it out by going mongod --version